-Woodland caribou (Rangifer tarandus caribou) are one of Canada's most widely distributed large mammals with boreal ecotype populations occurring in seven provinces and one territory.
+Woodland caribou (Rangifer tarandus caribou) are one of Canada's most widely distributed large mammals with boreal ecotype populations occurring in nine provinces and territories.
 Populations of boreal ecotype woodland caribou have declined significantly over time and are now protected under the federal Species at Risk Act (SARA) as a threatened species.
 In conducting its forestry activities, Mistik must consider wildlife and other values.
-This document describes steps that will be taken to minimize the impact of forestry activities occurring within Caribou habitat.
+This document describes steps that will be taken to minimize the impact of forestry activities occurring within caribou habitat.